AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

     ON dr.Country = mr.Country AND dr.TotalRevenue = mr.MaxRevenue
 ORDER BY dr.Country;
 ```
-The logic is similar with finding The item sold the most in each country.
+The logic is similar with finding The item sold the most in each country.<br/>
-2 CTE, DailyRevenue and MaxRevenue, are joined to return the day with highest revenue for each country.
+2 CTE, DailyRevenue and MaxRevenue, are joined to return the day with highest revenue for each country.<br/>
 Result:
 | Country | RevenueDate | TotalRevenue |
 |----------|----------|----------|